nus-cs2103-AY2324S1/tp/docs/UserGuide.md

   - Users are given the ability to add, delete and edit flash cards.
 And each flash card is assigned with a `level`, which indicates the proficiency of the user with the word.
 The level of the flash card will be updated after each review session.
 * **Reviewing flash cards**
    - In each review session, words that require reviewing will be presented to users one by one.
-For each word, users can indicate whether
+For each word, users can indicate whether they have
-     - they have memorized the word
+     - memorized the word
      <br>
      This will advance the word into the next `level`, meaning less frequent review for the word in the near future.
-     - they have forgotten the word
+     - forgotten the word
      <br>
       This will decrease the `level` by 1, meaning more frequent review for the word in the near future.

 <div markdown="block" class="alert alert-info">